All Episodes

 Exactly.

-This is you've finally hit on it.
+You've finally hit on it.

-There are many, many uh purposes of this bill before you ever get to health or health insurance or treatment.
+There are many, many purposes of this bill before you ever get to health or health insurance or treatment.

-A, it is a tax bill, TAX.
+A, it is a tax bill, T-A-X.

 Part of that subset of A is the redistribution of wealth.